Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 ### What it does

-- Loads a trained CNN model **(mildew_detection_model.h5)** from disk.
+- Loads a trained CNN model **(mildew_detection_model.h5)**.
 - Accepts user-uploaded images (.jpg, .jpeg, .png).
 - Predicts if the image is Healthy or Powdery Mildew using the model.
 - Displays:
   - Uploaded image.
   - Predicted class and confidence.
   - Table of results.
   - CSV download of results.
 - Uses TensorFlow, PIL, NumPy, and Streamlit components.

 ### How it complements others

-- Implements Business Requirement 2.
+- Implements **Business Requirement 2**.
 - Provides a live demonstration of the model's predictive power.
 - Prediction functionality validates the claim in project_hypothesis_validation that mildew is "computationally" detectable.
 - Connects user interaction to the model's training results seen in project_performance_metrics.